mungewrath/meal-journal/mbd-web/README.md

 # Important Tech Decisions

 - Next.js is configured to export the app as a Single Page App (SPA) to save with hosting costs. **Please refrain from utilizing Server-Side Rendering (SSR) for now.**
+- Variables are set locally using the `.env.development` file.
+Deployments to Stage and Prod bake in the contents of `.env.stage` and `.env.prod` respectively.
+See web_build.yml for details.

 ## Tech Used